Simon Foster - Jaguar Land Rover

 Why We Chose a Solution Based on DIAdem and DataFinder Server Edition

-After reviewing the results from the nine tools we benchmarked, we chose to build our solution off DIAdem software and DataFinder Server Edition.
+After reviewing the results from the nine tools we benchmarked, we chose to build our solution off DIAdem software and now called SystemLink TDM DataFinder Module.
 In addition to meeting the criteria listed above, we chose the NI Technical Data Management Platform for the following reasons:

 - DataFinder Server Edition is an off-the-shelf database solution to index metadata to which we can send queries to find specific test results.